-You start with the brownie which is literally throwing ingredients together until combined then, once that has cooked for a little while, you add a meringue topping which takes only about 10 minutes to throw together too.
+You start with the brownie which is literally throwing ingredients together until combined then, once that has cooked for a little while, you add a meringue topping which takes only about 15 minutes to come together too.

 How to make meringue

 Meringue is actually pretty easy to make but there are some important rules to make sure it’s successful.
-Since I learnt how to make meringue I’ve never look back.
-This recipe is actually a take on my Massive Chocolate Meringues and my Easy Peppermint Meringues (without the peppermint of course).
+Since I learnt how to make meringue I’ve never looked back.

 - Anything foreign and the egg whites won’t whip – so make sure your bowl and beater are perfectly clean and make sure there is no yolk in the egg whites.

-- Make sure to add the sugar slowly so the egg whites have time to dissolve it as you go.
+- Make sure to add the sugar slowly so the egg whites have time to dissolve it as you go – I find it helpful to count to 20 between each sugar addition so that I don’t beat it too quickly.
 Too much too quick and it will just weigh down the egg whites and they will either deflate or you’ll be left with grains.